rotki/rotki/docs/api.rst

    :statuscode 200: Assets succesfully queried.
    :statuscode 400: Provided JSON is in some way malformed
+   :statuscode 409: No user is currently logged in.
    :statuscode 500: Internal Rotki error

 Statistics for netvalue over time